sidney-eliot/3d-artists-handbook/content/Glossary.md

 ## Visual

 ---

 ### Ambient Occlusion
 _[[Wikipedia]](https://en.wikipedia.org/wiki/Ambient_occlusion)_ - _[[Polycount]](http://wiki.polycount.com/wiki/Ambient_occlusion_map)_

 Ambient Occlusion or AO is a shading and rendering technique used to calculate how exposed each point in a scene is to ambient lighting.
 It shows subtle variations in lighting and helps your eyes detect surface details that would otherwise be washed out or unnoticeable.
-Softens the overall lighting in your scene.

 > [!info] Info
 >
+> - Softens the overall lighting in your scene
 > - Adds depth
-> - Can be used as a budget [[Glossary#Ray Tracing Ray Traced Shadows Reflections Lighting|Ray Traced]] Occlusion
+> - Can be used as a budget [[Glossary#Ray Tracing Ray Traced Shadows Reflections Lighting|ray traced]] occlusion
 > - Requires high resolution light maps to look good

 |Ambient Occlusion OFF|Ambient Occlusion ON
 |:-:|:-: